 Rebuild Florida inspectors and contractors will never ask for an applicant’s personal information such as Social Security number, date of birth, or bank account information.
 If an applicant receives such a request, the applicant should not provide any information and report the incident to the program immediately.

-All suspected cases of fraud will be taken seriously, and complaints will be reported to FloridaCommerce’s Office of the Inspector General at OIG@deo.myflorida.com.
+All suspected cases of fraud will be taken seriously, and complaints will be reported to FloridaCommerce’s Office of the Inspector General at OIG@Commerce.fl.gov.
 If FloridaCommerce determines that it is appropriate, it will coordinate its investigation with agencies such as the Florida Office of the Inspector General, the Florida Office of the Attorney General, or the Florida Department of Business and Professional Regulation.

 Complaints regarding fraud, waste, or abuse of government funds will be forwarded to the United States Department of Housing and Urban Development (HUD), Office of Inspector General (OIG) Fraud Hotline (phone: 1–800–347–3735 or email: hotline@hudoig.gov.